Viatick-co/automate-lock-ios-sdk-public/README.md

 // implement delegate of AutomateLockSDK here extension ViewController: AutomateLockCtrlDelegate {
+    // return whether SDK initiation is successful or failed
+    // you should only connect to the lock after SDK initiation is successful func onInit(status: Bool) {
+      // Some codes...
+    }
     // trigger upon a lock successfully connected or fail func onConnect(macAddress: String, status: Bool) {
       // Some codes...